mobiusml/aana_sdk/README.md

 apt update && apt install -y libgl1
 ```

+You should also install [PyTorch](https://pytorch.org/get-started/locally/) version >=2.1 appropriate for your system.
+You can continue directly to the next step, but it will install a default version that may not make optimal se of your system's resources, for example a GPU  or even some SIMD operations.
+Therefore we recommend installing choosing your PyTorch package carefully and installing it manually.

 3. Install the package with poetry.

 It will install the package and all dependencies in a virtual environment.